175-151-Great Vocals

 Writer/Composer: Andrew Lloyd Webber (1987)

-Sarah Brightman’s angelic voice and interpretation of Webber’s now famous piece from “Requiem” send this astonishing performance into spiritual epiphany.
-Paired with young Kingston in this hymnal experience, his youthful, classical soprano is breathtaking, especially when the two join together in blissful harmony.
-But it’s not over—the chorus join them on the final verse, sending the offering into a fulfilling heavenly experience.
-This is Sarah’s third offering in a duet on our list, and it’s well-deserved.
-The music is heavenly, as are the voices…Stunning and Beyond Belief!
+Sarah Brightman’s angelic voice and interpretation of Webber’s now famous piece from the Musical Theater’s “Requiem,” send this astonishing performance into spiritual epiphany.
+Paired with young Kingston in this hymnal experience, his youthful (10 years old), classical soprano is breathtaking, especially when the two join together in blissful harmony.
+But it’s not over—the chorus join them on the final verse, sending the treasure into a fulfilling heavenly experience.
+This is Sarah’s 3rd offering in a duet on our list, and it’s so well-deserved.
+This international piece emphatically demonstrates the quality of blending two beautiful voices together, and the music is celestial, yes, heavenly, as are the voices…Stunning and Beyond Belief!

 168. LUCRETIA McEVIL (1970)